prabhatsingh014/vote/README.md

 # Vote App Frontend

 This is a frontend app, part of [Example Voting App](https://github.com/schoolofdevops/example-voting-app).

+* Dummy PR 1

 To build and run this app as a container,